GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine

 Commodity prices remained elevated, with traders nervous that supplies could be curtailed if the situation on Europe's eastern edge escalates.

-Europe's benchmark gas price TRNLTTFMc1pushed higher, however, up 4.9% and adding to a hefty gain a day earlier after Germany halted Russia's Nord Stream 2 gas pipeline.
+Europe's benchmark gas price TRNLTTFMc1extended its morning gains to trade up 5.8%, adding to a hefty gain a day earlier after Germany halted Russia's Nord Stream 2 gas pipeline.

-Brent crude LCOc1, which hit seven-year highs this week, reversed course as European trade bedded in and was last down 0.7% at $96.14 a barrel, while West Texas Intermediate CLc1was up 0.8%.
+Brent crude LCOc1, which hit seven-year highs this week, reversed course as European trade bedded in and was last down 0.6% at $96.30 a barrel, while West Texas Intermediate CLc1was down 0.6%.
 O/R

 CENTRAL BANKS TOO